About this practice

 Clinical Training

-• Predoctoral Internship — NYU/Bellevue Clinical Psychology Internship, Child & Adolescent Track (2021–2022)
+• Predoctoral Internship — NYU/Bellevue Clinical Psychology Internship

 Advanced Training

-• Transdiagnostic Sleep & Circadian Intervention — Golden Bear Sleep & Mood Research Clinic, UC Berkeley (2016)
+• Transdiagnostic Sleep & Circadian Intervention — University of California, Berkeley

 Licensure